GeoscienceAustralia/sira/docs/source/ch02_concept.rst

 If the subject of investigation is a **Network** then in the context that specific exercise:  |br|
-   |BlkCircleSml|  the System Model is a Level 1 element, i.e.
+   |BlkCircleMed|  the System Model is a Level 1 element, i.e.
    an **Infrastructure Network**, and |br|
-   |BlkCircleSml|  the Components are Level 2 elements, i.e.
+   |BlkCircleMed|  the Components are Level 2 elements, i.e.
    **Infrastructure Facilities**

 If the subject of investigation is a **Facility** then in the context that specific exercise: |br|
-   |BlkCircleSml|  the System Model is a Level 2 element, i.e.
+   |BlkCircleMed|  the System Model is a Level 2 element, i.e.
    an **Infrastructure Facility**, and  |br|
-   |BlkCircleSml|  the Components are Level 3 elements, i.e.
+   |BlkCircleMed|  the Components are Level 3 elements, i.e.
    an **Infrastructure Microcomponents**